shwetanaren/shwetanaren/README.md

 ### Hi 👋 I'm Shweta

-My journey into coding/programming began since diving into building fun projects using 'scratch programming'with my 7 yo old son.
+My journey into coding/programming began since diving into building fun projects using 'scratch programming' with my 7 yo old son.
 This after wearing multiple roles as a UX consultant and GRC/Fraud consultant to managing a customer communication for 10 M+ users.

 At this point in time I'm building out projects across the below programming languages / tools.